Timofey20/Home-page-social-network/README.md

-# When i working on this page i used: HTML, CSS, preprocessor SCSS and library jQuery.
+# When I working on this page I used: HTML, CSS, preprocessor SCSS and library jQuery.